minetest/contentdb/app/flatpages/policy_and_guidance.md

 Public domain is not a valid license in many countries, please use CC0 or MIT instead.

-## 5. Advertisements (inc. asking for donations)
+## 5. Promotions and Advertisements (inc. asking for donations)

-Any other information than the long description - including screenshots - must not contain any promotions or advertisements.
-This includes asking for donations or promoting online market stores.
+Any information other than the long description - including screenshots - must not contain any promotions or advertisements.
+This includes asking for donations, promoting online shops, or linking to personal websites and social media.

+ContentDB is for the community.
+We may remove any promotions if we feel that they're inappropriate.

 Paid promotions are not allowed at all, anywhere.